 What is cloud communications?

 "Cloud communications" is a term that covers a multitude of things.
-Broadly speaking, it's any voice and data service where the entirety of its processes - the software, switching and storage - are hosted remotely by a third party, which is to say in the cloud.
+Broadly speaking, it's any voice and data service where the whole of its processes - the software, switching, and storage - are hosted remotely by a third party, which is to say in the cloud.

-Under this umbrella, there are many different offerings with varying levels of comprehensiveness (or complications, if you prefer) - from basic chat platforms to unified communications as a service (UCaaS).
+Under this umbrella, there are numerous offerings with varying levels of comprehensiveness (or intricacies, if you prefer) - from basic chat platforms to unified communications as a service (UCaaS).

 What is VoIP?